andrefilii/a02-gcc-memory-analysis/prompts.md

 # AI Prompt Engineering Log

+## Methodology: The Dual-Chat Workflow

+To ensure high-quality, technically accurate output that strictly adhered to the project guidelines, this report was generated using a structured **Dual-Chat Strategy**.

+**1. "The Architect Chat" (Planning & Validation)**

+* **Role:** Project Manager & Technical Auditor.
+* **Purpose:** This chat was used to break down the project requirements, design the report outline, and engineer specific prompts.
+It acted as a "sandbox" to refine instructions before generating content.
+Critically, this chat was also used to interpret verification results (analyzing why a specific variable name might differ in the source code while confirming the underlying architectural logic).

+**2. "The Writer Chat" (Execution)**

+* **Role:** Senior GCC Engineer Persona.
+* **Purpose:** This chat received the finalized, clean prompts created by the Architect Chat.
+Its sole function was to generate the professional technical content and suggest initial verification steps based on its training data (GCC manuals/codebase).

+---

+### Note on the Verification Process

+While the "Writer Chat" provided the initial *hints* for verification (e.g., "look for function `X` in file `Y`"), **AI was NOT used to perform the verification itself.**

+The verification process followed a rigorous **Human-in-the-loop** workflow:

+1. **Suggestion:** The AI suggested a specific file or function to check.
+2. **Execution:** I manually inspected the GCC source code (v13+) using the gcc-mirror on [GitHub](https://github.com/gcc-mirror/gcc).
+3. **Discrepancy Handling:** Frequently, the specific variable names or file locations differed from the AI's suggestion (due to GCC version changes or even hallucinations).
+4. **Validation:** I brought these *actual* source code findings back to "The Architect Chat" to confirm if they satisfied the original architectural claim.
+5. **Final Check:** I personally double-checked this secondary analysis to ensure the core logic (e.g., "memory is allocated via a pool, not the heap") was indisputably proven by the code I found.

+The prompts listed below are the final, refined versions sent to "The Writer Chat."

 ## Prompt 0: System Persona & Configuration
 **Model:** Gemini 3 Pro<br>
 **Goal:** Configure the AI to act as a Senior GCC Engineer, enforce strict technical accuracy, and define the output format (Markdown + Verification Hints).